Plan Your Visit <--- Click here to return to the Plan Your Visit page

 Owl Pellets - learn about owls and their diet!
 The refuge can provide small quantities of unsanitized pellets straight from the wild for free.
 Here are some other organizations that offer them as well: Pellets Inc. and Acorn Naturalists.

-The Junior Refuge Ranger Booklet is available on site and digital.
+The Junior Wildlife Ranger Booklet is available at the Visitor Center.
 Complete the booklet and earn a badge.
 Suggested ages 5-12.
-If working on it remotely or the visitor center is closed, contact us at firstname.lastname@example.org to get your badge mailed to you.
-Click here to download the book.
+If working on it remotely or the visitor center is closed, contact us at email@example.com to get your badge mailed to you.

 Free Virtual Programs